 Obama's was a well-crafted message — one that reassured both the world and Americans that this administration knows its limits and its responsibilities to history.
 It was, in a word, presidential.

 And now, so you don't have to sit through it again, a little deconstruction of the most compelling sections excerpted (from the prepared remarks) at length....

-Read the entire column at World Politics Review.
+Read the entire post at Esquire's The Politics Blog.